IchBinLeoon/anisearch-discord-bot/README.md

 If you are interested in my bot, you can add it to your Discord server by clicking [here](https://discord.com/oauth2/authorize?client_id=737236600878137363&permissions=124992&scope=bot)!

-If you would like to contact me, add me as a friend via Discord: `IchBinLeoon#9999`

 [![Discord Bots](https://top.gg/api/widget/737236600878137363.svg)](https://top.gg/bot/737236600878137363)